zeplin/connected-components-docs/README.md

 # Zeplin Connected Components Documentation 🧩

-Connected Components in Zeplin enables developers to access components in their codebase right on the designs—with links to Storybook, GitHub and any other source of documentation based on your workflow.
+In Zeplin, Connected Components enables developers to access component code directly on the designs––in addition you can include a pathway to Storybook, GitHub, your design system or any other source of documentation.

-After connecting your components in Zeplin to your components in code, you'll be able to get a high level overview of the component right on the designs, like so:
+After connecting your components in Zeplin to your components in code, you'll get a high level overview of the component right on the designs, like so:

 <img src="img/zeplinConnectedComponent.png" alt="Connected component in Zeplin" width="600" />